Looking for the best online language learning programs for your kid(s)?

 Both types of programs have their advantages.
 With programs designed for kids, you can rest assured that your children are being catered to by experts, whereas with general programs, you may be more inclined to join in on the fun!

 Available languages: Spanish, French, Mandarin Chinese, Italian, German, Arabic, Hebrew, Russian, Portuguese, Japanese, Korean and English/ESL with English or Spanish.

 Adults might run for dear life at the sight of a bear, but kids think they’re cute and cuddly.

 Little Pim, that lovable panda, can be your children’s video guide to learning any or all of the 12 languages on offer.
 What used to be recorded on multiple DVDs can now be video streamed or digitally downloaded, but you still get that Little Pim cuteness and goofy goodness that won the program over 25 awards.

 Their learning system, the Entertainment Immersion Method, was developed by top language teachers and neuroscientists.
 It employs repetition, play and child-friendly themes to tap into toddlers’ natural love for learning.
 The videos are a combination of animations and live-action clips that introduce topics like colors and numbers.
-They run for only 5 minutes to accommodate an audience of 0-6 year olds.
+They run for only five minutes to accommodate a young audience.

-FluentU is your best bet for authentic language learning videos the whole family will enjoy.
+FluentU is your best bet for using authentic language learning videos and audio clips to teach languages the whole family will enjoy.
 While other programs often only have a handful of videos, FluentU has a wide variety of video clips that cover all language levels—from absolute beginners to advanced learners—as well as all ages.

 FluentU takes real online videos and turns them into lessons that are personalized and digestible.
 You won’t have to struggle to get your kids away from the TV to do their language practice, because they’ll be able to watch the same sort of stuff they’d be entranced by on TV, anyway—but in the target language.